 Ounce for ounce, herbs and spices have more antioxidants than any other food group. -Michael Greger

 Herbs have this almost romantic thing about them.
 The power they hold, the flavors, the ability to completely change a dish!
 The great thing about herbs is that a little is all you need.
 Making even the smallest of space more than enough!

 Thyme is powerful, I mean it might as well be a superpower!
-Healing, immune boosting, companion planting.
+Healing, immune-boosting, companion planting.
 Really the uses are endless.
 There are many different varieties, some even creeping beautiful carpet varieties.
 It is an easy to grow perineal, and bees love it!
 The benefits are also endless.
-I dove into this on a bit more here.
+I delve into this on a bit more here.

 Cilantro is very effective at removing heavy metals from the body.
 Which is a very powerful thing in its self.
-However it is has been studied and shows positive effects on sleep, ability to help prevention of cardiovascular disease, lowering blood sugar, and even has positive research showing its anti-anxiety effects.
+Additionally it is has been studied and shows positive effects on sleep, the ability to help prevention of cardiovascular disease, lowering blood sugar, and even has positive research showing its anti-anxiety effects.

 Rosemary is one I want to have growing everywhere.
-I want a big ol’ circle of rosemary surrounding my porch for pest free summer evenings!
-However rosemary is a perennial herb, and can take a while to get them that big and healthy.
-But that doesn’t mean I can enjoy them indoors until that time happens.
+Yes, I know I make every single herb sound like it “the best one ever”!
+Well that because they are, all of them.
+I dream of a big ol’ circle of rosemary surrounding my porch!
+However, rosemary is a perennial herb and can take a while to get them that big and healthy.
+But that doesn’t mean I can’t enjoy them indoors until that time happens.

 Comment, Share and Enjoy